-NOTE: If you take an exemption for an individual as a qualifying parent/grandparent on line 41 you cannot take an "Other Exemption" for the same individual on line 40, or claim this individual for the dependent tax credit on line 49.
+NOTE: If you take an exemption for an individual as a qualifying parent/grandparent on line 41, you cannot take an "Other Exemption" for the same individual on line 40, or claim this individual for the dependent tax credit on line 49.
+In this case, do not include this individual as a dependent in Box 10b.